fdev31/zicbee/zicbee.rst

 The software and all the dependencies are available in pure python without native code requirement, it should run on any OS.
 Wherever many packages answers that requirement, then evaluate speed and simplicity.

-  * A JSON implementation (python-cjson, simplejson, demjson or builtin if using python >= 2.6)
+  * Some JSON implementation (python-cjson, simplejson, demjson or builtin if using python >= 2.6)
   * mutagen (song metadatas handling)
   * buzhug (database)
   * web.py (minimalistic www providing library)